cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 retrieve the full tree from the server.
 Because a client with an expandable tree is not able to fully verify incoming proposals, it MUST NOT commit to proposals it received while not holding a full tree.
-A client that is upgrading from expandable trees to a full MLS tree is therefore considered to be a new client that has no knowledge of proposals before it joined.
+A client that is upgrading from expandable paths to a full MLS tree is therefore considered to be a new client that has no knowledge of proposals before it joined.
 Note that this restriction can not be enforced.
 However, since each client in {{!RFC9420}} must check the proposals, a misbehaving